Wildlife of Russia: Legal framework

 The Forest Legislation 1993 of the Russian Federation is the basic legal framework for forest management.
-The principle under this Legislation underlines the federal status of forests in enforcing compliance by all forest-users and governs the use of the forest stock, states the rules of forestry, reproduction, conservation and protection of forests and other norms and rules.
+The principle under this legislation underlines the federal status of forests in enforcing compliance by all forest users and governs the use of the forest stock, states the rules of forestry, reproduction, conservation and protection of forests and other norms and rules.
 The management of the Forest Fund is the responsibility of the Federal Forest Service, further delegated to the forest management districts.

 The Game Department's rules are based on the Law on Protection and Use of Wildlife 1982, which defines game species on all lands, except the designated protected areas such as the zaponvedniks.
 The 250 animal species and 500 plant species listed in Russia's Red Book (as of 1984) are under the jurisdiction of the Ministry of Environmental Protection and Natural Resources (MEPNR), which is being updated.
 Non-game species are not included under legal protection.

 A new draft of the forest code, which is a part of Russian law, governs the sale of the forest to private companies.
 Leasing of forests to private shows/firms regulated by the central government is given for a period up to 49 years.

-Flora
+Flora and funga

 The ice fields of tundra are covered on the top by lichens, mosses, grasses and flowers, which for nine months are buried under snow.
 There are only a few trees and bushes here which are in a twisted dwarfed condition as their roots can not penetrate the permafrost.
 The taiga forest is densely populated with spruces, firs, pines and larch.
 On the forest floors grass, moss, lichen, berries and mushrooms are reported.
 The steppe consists of croplands and grass lands.
 In the Volga Delta, Caspian lotus flowers in pink and white spread across the water during the summer.
 The Caucasus region has 6,000 plant species of various types including wild flowers.
 In Ussuriland, there exists a lush monsoon forest quite different from the taiga forest, and in this, the trees and undergrowth are draped with lianas and vines.